 And to clarify, total rewards aren’t just a salary and pension.
 They can include anything from remote working and sabbatical leave to learning and development and stock options.
 Rewards don’t have to cost the earth, they just need to show that you understand and value your people.

 The rewards employees want often change over time, based on individual, social, and wider global circumstances.
 Young people at the beginning of their careers might want learning and development opportunities.
 Those with childcare responsibilities might look for remote and flexible working options, or additional paid leave.

 One thing’s clear though: only 37% of employees say pay is their sole reason for being in employment.
 So if you’re relying on salary alone to convince candidates, good luck hiring in this market.

 Back in 2019, just 6% of workers were upskilling for a new role.
 And a report by City & Guilds Group suggests more than half of employers are facing barriers to recruiting the necessary skills and talent.
 This means businesses face two different challenges right now: retaining existing talent, so they don’t need to hire as often.
-And making their company as appealing as possible, so that the limited number of candidates want to work for them.
+And making their company as appealing as possible, so that a limited number of candidates want to work for them.

 Before you can build a rewards package that makes candidates and existing employees jump for joy, you need to get clear on this definition.
 Because it’s probably not what you think it is.